gesievi/RADii/docs/tutorial/grashopper/documentation_rst/05_publish_section.rst

 **Note:**

 - In Rhino flipping a clipping plane is not recognized by Radii, rotating the plane by 180° however achieves the same
-- Names of clipping planes are not carried over into the grashopper plugin at the time of writing
+- Names of clipping planes are not carried over into the Grasshopper plugin at the time of writing